 They’re beautiful alright.
-Buy are they worth the £1000 pound price tag?
-In this guide we’re weighing up whether water rowers provide any real value, or if they’re just a better looking version of what’s out there.
+But are they worth the £1000 pound price tag?
+In this guide, we’re weighing up whether water rowing machines provide any real value, or if they’re just a better-looking version of what’s out there.

 What are the real water rowing machine benefits?

 When WaterRower was founded in 1988, they had 1 employee and were making a max of 4 machines each day.
 Now they have around 200 employees and can build as many as 400 machines in a single day.
 Setting aside how good these machines look, let’s dive into some of the actual pros to owning one.

 If you’ve ever used a Concept 2 (or other air-based rowing machines) you’ll know they have a certain sound that roars out when you’re rowing.
 If you’ve used these rowers in a noisy gym, you might be surprised how much louder they sound when you use them at home.